| Munafo Core Values: MCV13 Cite No Authority Higher Than Your Own |

 The literal implication is clear, and simple: if you cannot persuade on your own, do not "lean on" the authority of your superior to help make the case.

 But it also includes an important aspect of promotion: in order for others to be inspired by you, you must be truly, personally behind whatever it is you are trying to inspire.
-Don't just go by what others have said about it make it personal understand how it has helped you personally, and express it that way.
-In my life I have observed men speaking in the 2nd person ("You should...") or 3rd person ("He says you should...") primarily because they are trying to give a more authoritative impression that might come from speaking in the first ("I say you should...").
+Don't just go by what others have said about it — make it personal — understand how it has helped you personally, and express it that way.
+In my life I have observed people speaking in the 2nd person ("You should...") or 3rd person ("He/She says you should...") primarily because they are trying to give a more authoritative impression that might come from speaking in the first ("I say you should...").
 In fact, the personal statement is the only one that carries any authority.

 Authority; Resentment; Respecting Rank; and Bullying